COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Vermont/README_VT.md

 # Vermont Data Cleaning

-This is a ReadMe for Vermont's data cleaning process, from 2016 to 2023.
+This is a ReadMe for Vermont's data cleaning process, from 2016 to 2024.

 ## Setup
+Create three folders:
-Create a folder for Vermont.
-Inside that folder, create four more folders:
+1. Create a folder for Vermont.
+Inside that folder, create two subfolders: "Original Data" and "Output".
-"Original Data", "State_Output", "New_Output", and "EdFacts"
+    a.
+Original Data - includes all original data files, including the 2022 edfacts files, from Drive
+    b.
+Output - where cleaned files will be saved
+2. NCES District and School Demographics, with subfolders for school and district level data.
+3. EDFacts, with subfolders for each year from 2016 to 2021.

 1. Download do-files and place them in the VT folder.
 2. Download the "Datasets" folder in the EDFacts folder under _Data Cleaning Materials